back

 about the residency

-The format of this residency was inspired by the "game jam", an event where game developers work to make a videogame from scratch within a very short amount of time.
-Because of the limited timeframe, participants are able to experiment, explore an interesting concept, or create something short yet impactful.
-Within this framework, our participants were encouraged to produce a creative response that might be sketchy or imperfect or incomplete but always, nonetheless, compelling.
+The format of this residency was inspired by the concept of a game jam, where developers work to make a videogame from scratch in the space of a day or week.
+Time constraints are generative for artistic practice, enabling participants to experiment, explore an interesting concept, or create something short yet impactful.
+Responding to locality and duration, our participants were encouraged to produce a creative response that might be sketchy, imperfect or incomplete but always, nonetheless, compelling.

 about the website